Kdroidwin/VNPockets/README.md

 > [!WARNING]
 > 1) This app may contain explicit content, so viewer discretion is **strongly advised**.
 > 2) Yes I still maintain this app, but not as often as in the past.
 This app will be keep maintained until 2026.
+> 3) This app is a fork of VNDB lite with enhanced functionality and partial Japanese language support.

 <!-- Banner -->
 <img src="./media/banner.png" align="center">